slatedocs/slate/source/includes/v4/_events.md

 - by_exhibition_ids (Array of exhibition ids), filter by exhibitions, see exhibitions section
 - by_event_ids (Array of event ids), filter by events
 - by_category_ids (Array of category ids), filter by category, see categories section
+- by_age_group_ids (Array of age group ids), filter by age group, see age group section
+- by_audience_ids (Array of audience ids), filter by audience, see audience section
+- by_catch_word_ids (Array of catch word ids), filter by catch word, see catch words section
+- by_disablement_ids (Array of disablement ids), filter by disablement, see disablements section
+- by_grade_ids (Array of grade ids), filter by grade, see grades section
+- by_proposal_category_ids (Array of proposal category ids), filter by proposal category, see proposal categories section
+- by_language_ids (Array of language ids), filter by language, see languages section
 - by_categories (Array of category names), filter by categories, see categories section

 ### Available parameters: